Email

 In the past, on the very spot where nowadays is the Villa d’Este, there was a monastery for nuns that the then Bishop of Como, Gerardo from Landriano, turned into the Cloister of Saint Andrew in 1442.

 When convent was suppressed, the building was sold to Cardinal Ptolemy Gallio who had it pulled down in 1568.
-On the same spot of the monastery he had an impressing residential mansion build on a project by the well known architect Pellegrino Pellegrini
+On the same spot of the monastery he had an impressing residential mansion build on a project by the well known architect Pellegrino Pellegrini.

 In 1589, the historian Paolo Giovio in his book Description Lari describes Cardinal Gallio’s mansion calling it Garvinia, by misspelling the mane of the brook, the Gàrrovo, which goes into the lake not far from the nowadays drive entrance of the Hotel Villa d’Este.